pacmancoder/easy-pdk-mini/README.md

 converter enable switch and negative voltage charge pump for the opamp.

 *Interactive BOM:* [link](https://pacmancoder.github.io/easy-pdk-mini/)

 ### Hand soldering
-All passives have at least 0805 size, and the mini-USB port was used instead of micro-USB, so it should be relatively easy to solder this programmer by the hand.
-The only quirky parts which may be hard to solder is STM32 MCU and MT3608 boost converter so be sure to solder them first.
+All passives have at least 0805 size, and the USB-B port was used instead of micro-USB, so it should be easy to solder this programmer by the hand.
+The only quirky parts which may be hard to solder is STM32 MCU and MT3608 boost converter.

 ### Changes
 Although existing "lite" version of easy-pdk-programmer (which was used as a reference for this